Skip to main content

 Reassignment and NPI Linkage: How Group Billing Works

-Reassignment is the mechanism that lets a group bill Medicare for the services its physicians and practitioners perform, and it is governed by the CMS-855R.
+Reassignment is the mechanism that lets a group bill Medicare for the services its physicians and practitioners perform.
+Since October 31, 2023 it is reported on the CMS-855I — the standalone CMS-855R was discontinued (see the form-family update above).
 Understanding it prevents the classic "the doctor is enrolled but the group still can't get paid" problem.

 The two-NPI relationship in plain terms: